Kong/docs.konghq.com/app/konnect/dev-portal/applications/enable-app-reg.md

 Auth Configs are independently configured entities, meaning they can be used by multiple API Products (for example, Weather API v2 and Maps API v2 in Staging Portal both use the Okta OIDC config).
 Independently configured Auth Configs also give you the flexibility to configure the same API Product version to use different auth strategies in different portals.
 For example, Maps v2 uses the Okta OIDC Auth Config in the Staging Portal, and the Auth0 OIDC Auth Config in the Production portal.

 Developers are limited to using a single auth strategy per application.
 For example, they can create an application to register for both Weather v2 and Maps v2, as both employ `okta-oidc`, however, registering for Weather v1 and Weather v2 within the same application isn't possible due to their differing auth configurations.

-## Support for any control plane

-App registration is fully supported in the `default` control plane when using the application `consumers` and the `acl` plugin.
-The `default` control plane is the one that is first created in each geo when you create an organization.
-For non-`default` control planes, app registration is supported using the `konnect-application-auth` plugin available as of {{site.base_gateway}} 3.0.

-{:.note}
-> **Note:**  Although it can be renamed, the [`default` control plane group](/konnect/gateway-manager/control-plane-groups/) will always be the first and oldest control plane group in each geo.

 ## Prerequisites